Simplifying Algebraic Expressions: A thorough look

 Simplifying an algebraic expression means rewriting it in its most concise and efficient form without changing its value.
 This involves applying several key rules:

 1. Combining Like Terms: Like terms are terms that have the same variables raised to the same powers.
-For instance, in the expression 3x + 5x - 2y + 7y, 3x and 5x are like terms, as are -2y and 7y.
+To give you an idea, in the expression 3x + 5x - 2y + 7y, 3x and 5x are like terms, as are -2y and 7y.
 To combine them, add or subtract their coefficients (the numbers in front of the variables):

 3x + 5x - 2y + 7y = (3 + 5)x + (-2 + 7)y = 8x + 5y